RemigiusL/Testcafe-Keyword-Driven/README.md

-# Keyword-Driven using TestCafe (beta)
+# Keyword-Driven using TestCaf'e (beta)

 This is the **Keyword-Driven** framework plugin for [TestCafe](http://devexpress.github.io/testcafe).

 [![npm badge](https://docs.devexpress.com/TestCafeStudio/images/guides/wait-for-page-to-load.gif)]()

-Testcafe Keyword Driven Framework is a type of Functional Automation Testing Framework which is also known as Table-Driven testing or Action Word based testing.
+Testcaf'e Keyword Driven Framework is a type of Functional Automation Testing Framework which is also known as Table-Driven testing or Action Word based testing.

 ![report-sample](https://sites.google.com/site/testingbulletin/_/rsrc/1461315924116/selenium/selenium-frameworks/keyword-driven-framework/5%20column.png)